SDGforskning/sdg-strings/SDG06_query_action_WoS.md

 #### Phrase 2

-This phrase aims to find research about reducing water use, water stress and water scarcity.
+This phrase aims to find research about reducing the use of water resources, water stress and water scarcity.

 The elements of the phrase are *action + water use/water stress/water scarcity*